otavanopisto/ComfyUI-aihub-workflow-exposer/README.md

 Provides new video to the client

- - input_file: since there is no video format in comfy, provide the input filepath that it can load
+ - video: the video to send to the user
  - action: The file action to execute, `APPEND` will create a text file batch, while `REPLACE` will replace a single existing file or create it if it doesn't exist
  - name: the name of the new file
- - mime_type: the mime type of the file
  - file_name: use this filename with the extension included for the actual filename of the file as it will be stored, (optional)
+ - format: the format of the video
+ - codec: the codec for the video
+ - crf: crf compression

 #### AIHub Action New Video Segment

 Provides new video segment to the client

- - input_file: since there is no video format in comfy, provide the input filepath that it can load
+ - video: the video to send to the user
  - action: The file action to execute, `APPEND` will create a text file batch, while `REPLACE` will replace a single existing file or create it if it doesn't exist
  - reference_segment_id: the segment id to have as a reference for inserting this segment
  - reference_segment_action: the action to execute over that segment, `NEW_AFTER`, `NEW_BEFORE` and `REPLACE`
  - name: the name of the new file
- - mime_type: the mime type of the file
  - file_name: use this filename with the extension included for the actual filename of the file as it will be stored, (optional)
+ - format: the format of the video
+ - codec: the codec for the video
+ - crf: crf compression

 #### AIHub Action Set Project Config Boolean